mozilla/addons-server/docs/api/topics/apps.rst

     Notes on the response.

-    :param string premium_type: one of ``free``, ``premium``, ``free-inapp``, ``premium-inapp``.
+    :param premium_type: one of ``free``, ``premium``, ``free-inapp``, ``premium-inapp``.
 If ``premium`` or ``premium-inapp`` the app should be bought, check the ``price`` field to determine if it can.
+    :type premium_type: string
-    :param string|null price: will be null if the app is free.
+    :param price: will be null if the app is free.
 If it is a paid app this will b a string representing the price in the currency calculated for the request.
 If ``null``, a price cannot be calculated for the region and cannot be bought.
 Example: 1.00
+    :type price: string|null
-    :param string|null price_locale: will be null if the app is free.
+    :param price_locale: will be null if the app is free.
 If it is a paid app this will be a string representing the price with the currency formatted using the currency symbol and the locale representations of numbers.
 If ``null``, a price cannot be calculated for the region and cannot be bought.
         Example: "1,00 $US".
 For more information on this see :ref:`payment tiers <localized-tier-label>`.
+    :type price_locale: string|null
     :param privacy_policy: The path to the privacy policy resource.
+    :type privacy_policy: string
-    :param boolean regions > adolescent: an adolescent region has a sufficient volume of data to calculate ratings and rankings independent of worldwide data.
+    :param regions.adolescent: an adolescent region has a sufficient volume of data to calculate ratings and rankings independent of worldwide data.
+    :type regions.adolescent: boolean
-    :param string|null regions > mcc: represents the region's ITU `mobile country code`_.
+    :param regions.mcc: represents the region's ITU `mobile country code`_.
+    :type regions.mcc: string|null
-    :param list|null required_features: a list of device features required by this application.
+    :param required_features: a list of device features required by this application.
+    :type required_features: list|null
-    :param object user: an object representing information specific to this user for the app.
+    :param user: an object representing information specific to this user for the app.
 If the user is anonymous this object will not be present.
+    :type user: object
-    :param boolean user > developed: true if the user is a developer of the app.
+    :param user.developed: true if the user is a developer of the app.
+    :type user.developed: boolean
-    :param boolean user > installed: true if the user installed the app (this might differ from the device).
+    :param user.installed: true if the user installed the app (this might differ from the device).
+    :type user.installed: boolean
-    :param boolean user > purchased: true if the user has purchased the app from the marketplace.
+    :param user.purchased: true if the user has purchased the app from the marketplace.
+    :type user.purchased: boolean

 .. http:get:: /api/v1/apps/(int:id)|(string:slug)/privacy/

     **Response**

     :param privacy_policy: The text of the app's privacy policy.
+    :type privacy_policy: string

     :status 200: successfully completed.
     :status 403: not allowed to access this object.